Anni-Frid Lyngstad: Early life

-Anni-Frid Synni Lyngstad was born 15 November 1945 in Bjørkåsen, a small village in Ballangen near Narvik, in northern Norway, to a Norwegian mother, Synni Lyngstad (19 June 1926 – 28 September 1947), and a German father, Alfred Haase (29 June 1919 – 23 February 2009), who was a sergeant in the Wehrmacht, not long after the end of the Second World War and the German occupation of Norway.
-Haase had returned to Germany when his unit was evacuated.
+Anni-Frid Synni Lyngstad was born to Synni Lyngstad and German soldier Alfred Haase on 15 November 1945 in Bjørkåsen, a small village in Ballangen Municipality in northern Norway.
+Fearing reprisal for conceiving a child with a German during Norway's wartime occupation, Synni left Bjørkåsen in 1947 with her mother Arntine and the infant Anni-Frid.

-In early 1947, Anni-Frid, her mother Synni, and her maternal grandmother, Arntine "Anni" Lyngstad, left their birthplace in Norway, fearing reprisals against those who had dealings with the Germans during the occupation.
 Anni-Frid was taken by her grandmother to Sweden, where they settled in the region of Härjedalen.
-Her grandmother took any available job while living there, whereas Synni remained in Norway and worked for a time in the south of the country.
+Arntine took any available job while living there, whereas Synni remained in Norway and worked for a time in the south of the country.
 Synni joined her mother and daughter in Sweden, and the three moved to Malmköping (72 km from Stockholm).
-Synni died of kidney failure soon afterwards, aged 21 years, leaving Anni-Frid to be raised solely by her grandmother.
+Synni died of kidney failure soon afterward, aged 21 years, leaving Anni-Frid to be raised solely by her grandmother Arntine.
+Anni-Frid grew up believing her father had died during World War II, as his ship had been reported to have sunk on its return to Germany.

-In June 1949, they both relocated to Torshälla, outside Eskilstuna, where Anni worked as a seamstress.
+In June 1949, Arntine and Anni-Frid relocated to Torshälla, outside Eskilstuna, where Arntine worked as a seamstress.
 Anni-Frid grew up in Torshälla and began to attend school in August 1952.
-During her childhood, Anni-Frid had close contact with her family, particularly her uncle and four aunts, at her birthplace during the summer holidays.
-She was close to her aunt, Olive, who once stated that she saw how lonely and subdued Anni-Frid was, and, consequently, always did her best to make Anni-Frid feel loved and welcomed, during her visits.
+During her childhood, Anni-Frid had close contact with her mother's family, particularly her uncle and four aunts, at her birthplace during the summer holidays.
+She was particularly close to her aunt, Olive, who once stated that she saw how lonely and subdued Anni-Frid was, and who consequently always did her best to make her feel loved and welcomed during her visits.

-According to Lyngstad, her father, Alfred Haase, had died while returning to Germany from the war, as his ship was reported to have been sunk.
-However, in 1977, the German teen magazine Bravo published a poster and a complete biography with details of Lyngstad's background, including the names of her mother and father.
-It was seen by Lyngstad's half-brother, Peter Haase, who went to his father and asked him if he had been in Ballangen during the war.
-A few months later, Lyngstad met Haase in Stockholm for the first time.
+In 1977, the German teen magazine Bravo published a poster and a complete biography with details of Anni-Frid's background, including the names of her mother and father.
+It was seen by Anni-Frid's half-brother, Peter Haase, who went to his father and asked him if he had been in Ballangen during the war.
+A few months later, at the instigation of Benny Andersson, Anni-Frid met her father in Stockholm for the first time.